senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 Return value is `NULL` (00000000), indicating no prior top-level exception filter was registered before this call.
-Nothing interesting is happening here, so I continue on to the next breakpoint.
+Nothing interesting happening here, so I continue on to the next breakpoint.